Easter Blondies

 How can I tell when my blondies are fully baked?

-You will know that your blondie bars have finished baking when a toothpick inserted in the centre comes out clean — with a few moist crumbs but no wet batter.
+You will know that your blondie bars have finished baking when a toothpick inserted in the centre comes with a few moist crumbs but no wet batter.

 Easter Blondies with Mini Eggs Stacked Up on a Plate